 Ever wondered about the distinction between art and craft, why crafting is popular, or how many beads are in a Mardi Gras Indian costume?
 Whether you do crafts, buy them, use needle and thread, hammer and nails, paper and scissors or glitter and glue, you are involved in crafting.
 We’ll learn about crafting as a hobby and a profession, with an emphasis on local craft culture in New Orleans.
 We’ll explore assorted craft practices and communities through guest speakers, field trips to local craft centers or markets and hands-on workshops.

-Voices questioning the value of a college education and proclaiming that American higher education is in crisis have been getting louder amid ever-increasing tuition, common mission creep, and an arms race for resources and prestige that works against efforts to make college more accessible and inclusive.
-Organized around Tulane President Emeritus Scott Cowen’s new book, Winnebagos on Wednesdays: How Visionary Leadership Can Transform Higher Education, this course will explore the most puzzling conundrums facing the higher education sector and how the right leadership and mission can provide solutions.
-Students will learn what works and what doesn't in higher education and examine cases of remarkable leaders (and those who failed).
-A discussion-based format with guest speakers and personal accounts by Dr. Cowen will help students gain a comprehensive understanding of our country’s diverse higher education landscape—whose top colleges and universities are still the envy of the world—and the power of leadership.
+Voices questioning the value of a college education and proclaiming that American higher education is in crisis have been getting louder amid ever-increasing tuition, ill-prepared graduates, and mission creep.
+Student debt is at an all-time high as the arms race for resources and prestige among institutions is working against efforts to make college more accessible and inclusive.
+Organized around Tulane President Emeritus Scott Cowen’s most recent book, Winnebagos on Wednesdays: How Visionary Leadership Can Transform Higher Education, this course will explore many of the most puzzling conundrums facing the higher education sector and how the right leadership and mission can provide solutions.
+We will take an up-close look behind the scenes of American higher education, including Tulane University.
+We will find out what works and what doesn't in higher education and examine cases of remarkable leaders (and those who failed).
+A discussion-based format with guest speakers, including Dr. Cowen, will help students gain a comprehensive understanding of our country’s diverse higher education landscape and the power of leadership.

 Heide Winston, Director, Communications and Civic Engagement, President Emeritus | BIO